Sion Build Guide by totalimmortal

 Items

-Doran's Ring is the best way to start with AP Sion, but a Sapphire Crystal and some pots work out just as well.
-I rarely start with Boots of Speed anymore because Sion needs something to help with his minuscule mana pool more than he needs early mobility.
+Doran's Ring + 2 Mana Potions is the best way to start with AP Sion, but a Sapphire Crystal and some pots work out as well.
+I rarely start with Boots anymore because Sion benefits more from the AP and mana regen than from early mobility.

 • - Sion is at his best when he can appear out of nowhere and nuke.
 These boots do a great job at this.